Questions about Ren'Py should go in the Ren'Py Questions and Announcements forum.

 - Joined: Tue Sep 12, 2017 1:50 pm

-- Projects: aRomancetherapy!, The Magic Castle (title subject to change), and oh so much more lol
+- Projects: aRomancetherapy!, The White Castle (title subject to change), and oh so much more lol

 - Location: Otakebi Land~

-2. English (both my parents are bilingual and as such introduced me to it and helped me learn about it but I almost consider it self-taught through videogames and reading in English)
+2. English (both my parents are bilingual and as such introduced me to the language and also helped me learn bits, but I almost consider it self-taught through videogames and reading in English)

 And since I loooove languages I'm trying to learn French and Japanese (I only have started self-studying French though).
-I also was interested in Italian for some time but then that interest started to fade...
-I may one day try to learn it though, since I still kind of like it (and it seems like it shouldn't be too hard since my mother tongue is Spanish and they're both romance languages, same with French), but first I want to concentrate on the ones I really love.
-And then recently I've been getting a bit interested in Chinese?
+I was also interested in Italian for some time but that interest started to fade with time...
+I may one day try to learn it though, since I still kind of like it (and it seems like it shouldn't be too hard since my mother tongue is Spanish which is another romance language, same with French), but first I want to concentrate on the ones I really love.
+Beyond that, recently I've been getting a bit interested in Chinese?
 And also Hebrew hehe.
 But yeah, my two main goals right now are French and Japanese.